-My good friend Kelley sent me a few trail camera pictures quite a while back of a nice whitetail his friend Doug had gotten deer hunting in Ohio.
+My good friend Kelley sent me a few deer trail camera pictures quite a while back of a nice whitetail his friend Doug had gotten.
+Deer hunting in Ohio.
 I love reading first buck stories so I thought you might like this one.
-I had to take some time off for a few days, I just had shoulder surgery last week but I hope to be fully recovered when it comes time to go deer hunting.
+I’d taken some time off for a few days.
+I just had shoulder surgery last week but I hope to be fully recovered when it comes time to go deer hunting.
 Here is Doug’s story about his first buck.
-Doug had gotten several trail camera pictures of the buck just before he killed him.
+Doug had gotten several trail camera pictures just before he killed him.

 My First Deer

 Here are the details on the 8 point buck I shot on November 7th, 2010.

 On November 7th, 2010 the temperature was 20 degrees.
 It was daylight saving time (the time moved back and hour) so I woke up early.
 Around 4:30 am to get ready to go get them that morning.
 The Deer were moving, because the rut was in full swing.
 I showered, and headed to my stand.

 Then I placed my stand at a pinch point where two trails came close together that deer use to travel to their bedding area.
 I climbed into my stand about a half an hour before sunrise.
 About 10 minutes later, two 4 wheelers came through a gate separating our property with the neighboring farm’s property.